demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-create-tag

 ***
-Creates a new tag in panorama.
+Creates a new tag in Panorama.

 #### Base Command